Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 over variant use.
 For example, the installers could request an explicit confirmation before running a provider plugin for the first time (the trust-on-first-use paradigm), permit users to manually select variants or disable variant use entirely.
-For example, a user who does not have an NVIDIA GPU does not really need to query the respective plugin.
+After all, a user who does not use an NVIDIA GPU does not really need to query the respective plugin.

 We're confident that this will result in something that will be acceptable